pov/jquery-dbtext-tools/README.md

-# jQuery.dbtext_form.js
+# jQuery.dbtext-tools.js

+A number of tools for using jQuery with [Inmagic](http://www.inmagic.com) DB/Texworks database.

+## jquery.dbtext_form.js

-Submits a form to a DB/Texworks database - commercial product of [Inmagic](http://www.inmagic.com).
+Submits an html form to a DB/Textworks database as XML using WebPublisher

 See the comments in the javascript file for usage details.

+## jquery.dbtext_searchlinks.js

+Adds a number of links to the search results page in DB/Textworks.
+Currently you can add a permalink and/or an RSS link for the search.